Most Popular

 Do I need an LEI when selling shares?

 When you’re looking to sell shares, a Legal Entity Identifier (LEI) is something you’ll need.
-In this article, we’ll discuss everything you need to know about this important identifier and how it benefits your business.
+This article will discuss everything you need to know about this vital identifier and how it benefits your business.

 What is a Legal Entity Identifier (LEI)?